Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 Pressure angle = 20
 Number of teeth gear1 = 4
 ```
 Module with 2 mm is impossible for 4 teath gears.
-So, I will make it bigger with 4 mm
+So, I will make it bigger with 4 mm. <br>
+Also the possible pressure angle is 25 it cant be less than that!. <br>

 # How to make two gears fit togeter ?